 - A healthcare provider attends a “Lunch and Learn” event, learns about Literacy DuPage services, and then refers eligible patients to our program

-- A client or healtcare provider finds us on Aunt Bertha, an online network which connects individuals to social services throughout the United States.
+- A client or healthcare provider finds us on Aunt Bertha, an online network that connects individuals to social services throughout the United States.